ContractorOz/Restoring-Unsigned-Division-Simulator/README.md

 create.js - Creates text box displays for the step by step solution<br>
 negate.js - Returns the two's complement of an input binary string<br>
 shl.js - Shifts an input array to the left by one bit<br>
-valid.js - An input checker to know if an input is a decimal, binary, signed/unsigned, or none of these.<br>
+valid.js - An input checker to know if an input is a decimal, binary, signed/unsigned, or none of these.<br><br>
 Webapp Link: https://contractoroz.github.io/Restoring-Unsigned-Division-Simulator/